campfireunion/docs/docs/1.0/flipside/references/dashboard.md

 * **Subscriptions**: See a list of all the people you’ve subscribed to for quick access to their channel.
 * **Messages**: Get all your notifications and chat on the Messages tab.
 This is where you can accept friend requests, see your multiplayer invites and messages with your friends.
 * **Studio**: If you create content, this is where you go to pick up where you left off.
 Find your recent recordings along with the characters and sets you last used.
+* **Tokens**: This is where you can purchase Flipside tokens and see your transaction history.
 * **Settings**: This is where you find various settings for Flipside.
 Visit Dashboard settings for a full overview.
 * **Online friends**:  A list of all your Flipside friends that are currently online.

 ---